Neshri/Introspection/README.md

 ## Architecture Overview

-AgentTree follows a modular, tree-based architecture designed for autonomous code generation through Monte Carlo Tree Search (MCTS).
+AgentTree follows a modular architecture designed for autonomous code generation through Monte Carlo Tree Search (MCTS) or linear pipeline approaches.
 The system is organized into a hierarchical structure where each component plays a specific role in the iterative code refinement process.

 ### Core Architecture Components